cawcaw-253/cawcaw-253.github.io/_posts/2024-04-28-kubernetes-coredns.md

 ```
 # Search list for host-name lookup.

 By default, the search list contains one entry, the local
 domain name.
 It is determined from the local hostname
 returned by gethostname(2); the local domain name is taken
 to be everything after the first '.'.
 Finally, if the
 hostname does not contain a '.', the root domain is
 assumed as the local domain name.

 This may be changed by listing the desired domain search
 path following the search keyword with spaces or tabs
 separating the names.
 Resolver queries having fewer than
 ndots dots (default is 1) in them will be attempted using
 each component of the search path in turn until a match is
 found.
 ```

-즉 `amazon.com` 이라는 도메인의 루트 도메인을 로컬 도메인 이름으로 간주하여 `search` 리스트의 모든
+따라서 `amazon.com` 이라는 도메인에 `search` 리스트의 모든
 # Reference
 - [coresdns is still labeled as kube-dns](https://github.com/coredns/deployment/issues/116)
 - https://jonnung.dev/kubernetes/2020/05/11/kubernetes-dns-about-coredns/